severin-lemaignan/lecture-hri-social-signal-processing/README.md

 Lecture slides on social signal processing for human robot interaction.

 - **Target audience**: MSc students
-- **License**: CC-BY-SA (ie, you can freely reuse this material, as long as you clearly mention Tony Belpaeme and Séverin Lemaignan as the original authors.
+- **License**: CC-BY-SA (ie, you can freely reuse this material, as long as you clearly mention Séverin Lemaignan as the original author.
 If you modify/augment these slides, you *must* share the modifications under the same license)
 - [Link to the PDF slides](social-signal-processing.pdf)